 In today’s society, our dogs and cats are often more than just pets and are considered part of the family.
-Therefore a common question that arises once a couple separate is, ‘who gets the dog’.
+Therefore, a common question that arises once a couple separates is, ‘who gets the dog?’

 How are pets dealt with in Family Law?

-The Family Law Act 1975 (“the Act”) doesn’t have any specific provisions which relate specifically to animals.
-The Act provides the court with the power to make orders about how property is to be divided, maintenance and parenting matters.
-Under the Act, pets are considered ‘property’.
-This gives the court the power to makes orders as to who will retain the family dog or cat – or any other pet/animal for that matter.
+The Family Law Act 1975 (“the Act”) doesn’t have any specific provisions that relate to animals.
+The Act provides the Court with the power to make orders about how property is divided, maintenance and parenting matters.
+Under the Act, pets are considered ‘property.’
+This gives the Court the power to decide who will retain the family dog or cat – or any other pet/animal for that matter.

-Commonly most pets are domestic pets and have no monetary value.
-If the animal is a pedigree or a showdog, then they may be determined to have a monetary value.
+Commonly, most pets are domestic pets and have no monetary value.
+If the animal is a pedigree or a show dog, then it may be determined to have a monetary value.
 If that is the case, the determined value is generally to be included in the asset pool.

-For example, in the case of Walmsley & Walmsley No 3 FamCA 1209 the court held that the pedigree dogs of the marriage were worth $3,000.
-The wife retained the dogs and the dogs were counted as an asset retained by her and therefore their monetary value was calculated when working out the final percentage of the overall property pool that each party was to retain.
+For example, in the case of Walmsley & Walmsley No 3 FamCA 1209, the court held that the pedigree dogs of the marriage were worth $3,000.
+The wife retained the dogs, and the dogs were counted as an asset retained by her.
+Therefore, the dogs’ monetary value was calculated when working out the final percentage of the overall property pool that each party was to retain.

 So who gets to keep the pets after a separation?

-The issue of deciding who is to retain any pets after separation is an issue that the court can decide however it is not an easy decision to make.
-The court has a wide discretion when making decisions around pets and they can take into account any factors they deem fit.
+Deciding who is to retain any pets after separation is an issue that can be left to the Court; however, it is not an easy decision to make.
+The Court has wide discretion when making decisions around pets, and they can take into account any factors they deem fit.

-It is always best for parties to try and reach an agreement without the intervention of the court.
-It costs less and is less stressful for everyone involved.
+It is always best for parties to try and reach an agreement without the intervention of the Court as it is more cost-effective and less stressful for everyone involved.